the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ### 2. Create a `secret.yaml` file <a name="bh-step2"></a>

-Create a `secret.yaml` file containing the following config and save it in the folder we created in [Step 1](#bh-step1).
+Create a `secret.yaml` file containing the following config and save it in the folder we created in [Step 1: Preparing to Install](#bh-step1).
 ```yaml
 jupyterhub:
   hub: